diellidemjaha/petriti-construction-theme/README.md

-# Petriti Construction Wordpress custom-theme
+# Petriti Construction WordPress custom-theme

 The theme is still under construction.